Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 7. GetResponse — Best for Nonprofits Running Webinars and Online Events

-GetResponse's real differentiator is native webinar hosting.
-If your nonprofit runs regular online educational events, member calls, or fundraising webinars, combining that with email marketing in a single platform eliminates a genuine workflow headache — and a separate subscription cost.
-The automation builder is seriously capable, more so than Constant Contact or AWeber, and the conversion funnel tools are solid.
+GetResponse's real strength is built-in webinar hosting.
+If your nonprofit runs regular online educational events, member calls, or fundraising webinars, combining that with email marketing in one platform eliminates a workflow headache — and a separate subscription.
+The automation builder is genuinely capable, better than Constant Contact or AWeber, and the conversion funnel tools work really well.

-Honestly, for most small nonprofits, GetResponse is slightly overkill.
+For most small nonprofits, GetResponse might be more than you need.
 But for mid-size organizations doing regular digital events?
-The bundled pricing makes a lot of sense, especially when you factor in the 40% nonprofit discount — the most generous verified discount on this entire list.
+The bundled pricing makes real sense, especially with the 40% nonprofit discount — the most generous verified discount on this entire list.

 Key Features: